shadow/atlas/glue/README.md

 You can use `--max-latency` to cap really high latencies to something smaller.

-if you don't want to do that, you still need to set `--max-latency' to the maximum latency in your input data so that it doesn't cap.
+if you don't want to do that, you still need to set `--max-latency` to the maximum latency in your input data so that it doesn't cap.

 # Packet loss parameters